DanTCIM/ASOP_RAG/README.md

 - [GPT4All embedding model](https://python.langchain.com/docs/integrations/text_embedding/gpt4all)
 - [Chroma DB](https://www.trychroma.com/) for vector database

 The RAG process used LangChain and Ollama frameworks.
+- LangChain is a framework for developing applications powered by LLMs.
+- Ollama is an effective way to get up and running with LLMs locally.

 See below for acknowledgments and references.

 ## 2. Example Output